sindhu358/Python/README.md

 - IN
 - IS
 ## List
-It is mutable and a collection of no.of strings, floats,etc.
+It is mutable and a collection of no.of strings, floats,etc. and is represented by [].

 EX: